arfan/DesignPattern/README.md

 type of object.
 The intent of a composite is to "compose" objects into tree structures to represent part-whole hierarchies.
 Implementing the composite pattern lets clients treat individual objects and compositions uniformly.

+## Iterator Pattern

+In object-oriented programming, the iterator pattern is a design pattern in which an iterator is used to traverse a container and access the container's elements.
+The iterator pattern decouples algorithms from containers; in some cases, algorithms are necessarily container-specific and thus cannot be decoupled.